Diversity & Inclusion

-Our markets, products and customers are strongly affected by globalization, proven by the fact that they are becoming more and more diverse.
-Thus, the different backgrounds and diverse abilities of our employees are invaluable for our understanding of our stakeholders and markets.
+Our markets, products, and customers are strongly affected by globalization, proven by the fact that they are becoming more and more diverse.
+Thus, the different backgrounds and diverse abilities of our employees are invaluable for understanding our stakeholders and markets.

 When we talk about diversity and the valuable differences that each of us brings, we should be aware that not all differences are immediately visible.
 Each of us is unique and it is this uniqueness that we aspire to capture.

-At Henkel, we strive for a balanced workforce in terms of gender, different generations and cultural backgrounds.
-There are many more dimensions that define us as individuals, such as educational background, family and relationships, mindset or personal experiences.
-But only considering all individual properties of our employees we completely embrace our diversity.
+At Henkel, we strive for a balanced workforce in terms of gender, different generations, and cultural backgrounds.
+We welcome more than 42% female new joiners annually, our average age of employees is 41 years and our colleagues come from 120 different nationalities.
+There are many more dimensions that define us as individuals, such as educational background, family and relationships, mindsets, or personal experiences.
+However, only considering all individual properties of our employees, we completely embrace our diversity.

 Diversity & Inclusion makes business sense.
-As globalization increases, demographics and lifestyle change, we need to reflect these developments affecting our workforce and our external stakeholders.
+As globalization increases, demographics and lifestyles change, we need to reflect on these developments affecting our workforce and our external stakeholders.
 We believe that embracing diversity opens up a wealth of opportunities.
-The diversity of our employees, their backgrounds, knowledge and expertise makes the difference in a highly competitive, international environment.
-By profiting from the creativity, knowledge and international mentality of our employees, we are able to come up with new approaches and transform good ideas into successful innovations.
-This enables us to build strong, synergistic relationships with our consumers, customers, suppliers and colleagues.
+The diversity of our employees, their backgrounds, knowledge, and expertise make the difference in a highly competitive, international environment.
+By profiting from the creativity, knowledge, and international mentality of our employees, we are able to come up with new approaches and transform good ideas into successful innovations.
+This enables us to build strong, synergistic relationships with our consumers, customers, suppliers, and colleagues.

-Studies, e.g. by Catalyst or McKinsey, demonstrate that diverse organizations are better performing, more profitable and more powerful and that customers, employees and suppliers have greater loyalty to businesses that seek to be more representative of the communities they serve.
-Diversity & Inclusion does lift employee engagement and continually increases our value for our people and customers.
-Thus the business case for having a diverse workforce is compelling: Enterprises that appreciate and effectively manage diversity and inclusion will clearly take the lead with regards to their employees, their war for talents and their competition.
+Studies conducted by firms like Catalyst and McKinsey demonstrate that diverse organizations perform better; are more profitable and powerful; and customers, employees, and suppliers have greater loyalty to businesses that seek to be more representative of the communities they serve.
+Diversity & Inclusion strengthens employee engagement and continually increases our value for our people and customers.
+Thus, the business case for having a diverse workforce is compelling: Enterprises that appreciate and effectively manage diversity and inclusion will clearly take the lead with regards to their employees, win talents, and their competition.

 We strive for a company culture where everyone is responsible for their own inclusive behavior.
-When we ignite enthusiasm, motivation, respect and commitment we are more successful.
-This leads to greater innovation, diversity of thought and creativity and therefore to a higher performing team.
+When we ignite enthusiasm, motivation, respect, and commitment, we are more successful.
+This leads to greater innovation, diversity of thought, creativity, and therefore, a higher performing team.

 Actions speak louder than words.
-Our global programs and initiatives are testament to our commitment to a diverse and inclusive working environment.
-Whether it is about flexible working, career development, training and consultancy, employee resource groups, childcare, eldercare, or employee well-being – you can learn more about what we do below.
+Our global programs and initiatives are testaments to our commitment to a diverse and inclusive working environment.
+Whether it is about flexible working schedules, career development, training and consultancy, employee resource groups, childcare, eldercare, or employee well-being – you can learn more about what we do below.

-Henkel recognizes the importance of Work-Life Flexibility in enhancing performance, motivation, productivity and efficiency on a sustainable basis.
+Henkel recognizes the importance of Work-Life Flexibility in enhancing performance, motivation, productivity, and efficiency on a sustainable basis.
 We are aware of the challenges employees may face in combining their personal and professional commitments.
-Our goal is to enable a work environment that delivers the right tools and flexibility to suit the various needs.
-For us, a trust-based approach with focus on performance and not on presenteeism is the way to create both excellent business results and personal flexibility.
-Some of the types of flexible working models we offer include: home office, part-time, compressed workweek, mobile working and job sharing.
+Our goal is to enable a work environment that delivers the right tools and flexibility to suit the individual needs of each employee.
+For us, a trust-based approach focusing on performance and not on presenteeism is the way to create both excellent business results and personal flexibility.
+Some of the types of flexible work arrangements we offer worldwide include: mobile working, part-time, and flextime.

 Our Management Board expressed their commitment to flexible working when signing the Charter of Work-Life Flexibility in 2012.
 We expect our leaders to support flexible working at Henkel as part of their responsibilities.
 Since flexible working arrangements play a crucial role for virtually all life stages and professions, we are open for individual flexible solutions that serve the proactive design of work-life flexibility for our employees.

-Our Triple-Two Career Development Program begins to develop our future leaders from the very start of their career.
+Our Triple-Two Career Development Program begins by developing our future leaders from the very start of their career.
 In a global organization, it is important that we have employees who are business and culture savvy, adapting quickly to new environments, are open minded, culturally sensitive, and great communicators.
-Our program is structured around two countries, two business units and two areas of responsibility.
+Our program is structured around two countries, two business units, and two areas of responsibility.

-Dialog is important to us!
-We communicate on relevant diversity and inclusion topics and events via different communication channels within and outside the company.
-As opinion formers we ensure that our messages have global appeal and that our campaigns and tools are ahead in terms of innovation and creativity.
+Dialogue is important to us!
+We communicate on relevant Diversity & Inclusion topics and events via different communication channels both internally and externally.
+As opinion shapers, we ensure that our messages have global appeal and that our campaigns and tools are ahead in terms of innovation and creativity.

-The global Diversity & Inclusion team and their regional and local experts offer structured and bespoke expertise & consultancy to the business units across all regions.
-We work in partnership with the business to really understand their perspectives and consult with them to ensure powerful, effective and lasting outcomes.
-Our teams are encouraged to deeply root openness for diversity as well as inclusive behavior within our company.
-On the other hand, we foster exchange and initiate sharing of expertise with external parties, such as universities, diversity experts or peer groups and enterprises.
+The global Diversity & Inclusion team, along with regional and local experts, offer structured and bespoke expertise and consultancy to business units across all regions.
+We work in partnership with businesses to really understand their perspectives and consult with them to ensure powerful, effective, and lasting outcomes.
+Our teams are encouraged to deeply adopt openness for diversity as well as inclusive behavior within our company.
+On the other hand, we foster exchange and initiate sharing of expertise with external parties, such as universities, diversity experts, peer groups, and enterprises.

-“Inclusion starts with i”.
-This was the motto of our global Diversity & Inclusion communication campaign taking place in 2014.
-Our diversity unites us.
-Diversity exists in every region, in every country and in every team.
+“Inclusion starts with i” was the motto of our global Diversity & Inclusion communication campaign in 2014.
+Our diversity unites us and exists in every region, every country, and every team.

-Diversity is not only about gender, but also about nationalities, seniority, cultural and religious backgrounds, sexual orientation, values and mindsets.
+Diversity is not only about gender, but also about nationalities, seniority, cultural and religious backgrounds, sexual orientation, values, and mindsets.
 All these factors build the foundation for an inclusive company culture.
 If individual differences complement each other well within a team and if every single employee is appreciated, real inclusion can be achieved.
 Our diverse workforce and inclusive company culture are key factors for our global success.
-We aspire to create a company culture where the appreciation of differences – meaning inclusion – is inherent in the way we treat each other.
+We aspire to create a company culture where the appreciation of differences is inherent in the way we treat each other.

-The goal of the campaign was to raise awareness for Diversity & Inclusion, to foster an inclusive company culture and to get our employees emotionally involved into the topic.
+The campaign was designed to raise awareness for Diversity & Inclusion, foster an inclusive company culture, and to get our employees emotionally involved in the topic.

 Additionally, the campaign was rounded off by the Global Diversity Weeks.
-The goal of those weeks which were fully packed with virtual and local events, activities and initiatives was to offer our employees the unique chance to experience Diversity@Henkel.
+These Global Diversity Weeks were fully pack with virtual and local events, activities, and initiatives, offering our employees a unique chance to experience diversity at Henkel.

-The campaign conveyed in a very creative and emotional way that every single one of us is responsible for living Diversity & Inclusion at Henkel, and that it is necessary and beneficial for all that inclusive behavior becomes part of our company culture.
-The goal is to see every single person as an individual and to appreciate everyone’s individual characteristics.
-The outstanding pictorial language that was used during the campaign was created by the artist Guido Daniele.
-He used images of hands and fingers to express our Diversity, but also our connection through Inclusion: 80% of all communication is nonverbal, 55% consist of physical gestures and facial expressions.
-Hand gestures often express our most immediate and most obvious thoughts, i.e. through waving, pointing at something or by showing welcome.
-We use our hands when we argue, when we discuss and when we talk, sometime even without thinking about it.
-The same gestures can also have an important meaning in different cultures and are therefore interpreted differently.
-Being aware of that, respecting that we behave differently and also taking the right conclusion is very important – especially when working in a global team.
+The campaign conveyed a very creative and emotional angle of how each one of us is responsible for promoting Diversity & Inclusion at Henkel, and how it is necessary and beneficial for all that inclusive behavior becomes a part of our company culture.
+The end-goal is to see every single person as an individual and to appreciate everyone’s individual characteristics.
+The outstanding pictorial language that was used during the campaign was created by the artists Guido Daniele.
+He used images of hands and fingers to express our diversity, but also our connection through inclusion.

 Our employees' health is crucial to us.
 This is why we care about the health and performance capabilities of our employees.
 All around the globe we offer various kinds of health services and preventive programs to guard against workplace-related risks and to support all employees in staying fit.
 Our healthcare programs are tailored to meet local requirements and include free medical consultation, health screening, health workshops, fitness programs, ergonomic assessment or specialist coaching.